yhassan-git-real/EmailManagement/docs/BACKEND_SETUP.md

-# EmailManagement Backend
+# Backend Setup Guide

-This is the backend API for the EmailManagement application, built with FastAPI and Microsoft SQL Server.
+This guide provides detailed instructions for setting up the EmailManagement backend, which is built with FastAPI and connects to a Microsoft SQL Server database.

 ## Overview

-The backend provides a RESTful API that handles:
+The EmailManagement backend is built with FastAPI and provides a RESTful API that handles:
 - Database connection testing and management
 - Email record retrieval and management
 - Email template operations
 - Email automation configuration
 - Integration with Google Drive for large file handling

-The backend provides a RESTful API that handles:
-- Database connection testing and management
-- Email record retrieval and management
-- Email template operations
-- Email automation configuration
-- Integration with Google Drive for large file handling
+## Prerequisites

+- Windows 10/11 (for portable Python setup)
+- Microsoft SQL Server (2016 or higher)
+- Internet connection (for downloading dependencies if needed)

 ## Project Structure

+The backend follows a structured organization:

 ```
 backend/